Snoring Sleep Apnea Frequently Asked Questions

 Overseas - Sent by International Air Post, it will probably arrived at your border the day after dispatch.
 However, experience shows us that delays getting through Customs and the local postal system can still mean it can take five to fifteen working days to reach you.

 Yes, we are often asked that.
-If this was a scam Stripe and Paypal would not act as our payment processors and you would find us on every scamwatch website on the web.
+If this was a scam our payment processors would not partner with us and you would find us on every scamwatch website on the web.

 However, human anatomical differences make it impossible to state unequivocally that it will work for everybody.
 We do guarantee that if you try it and it doesn't work for you, you will get a full refund.